themanyone/whisper_dictation/README.md

 ./whisper_cpp_client.py
 ```

+## Troubleshooting.

 If VRAM is scarce, quantize `ggml-tiny.en.bin` according to whisper.cpp docs.

-## Troubleshooting.
+Or use `-ng` option to avoid using VRAM altogether.
+It will lose some performance.
+But it's not that noticeable with a fast CPU.

 If `whisper_cpp_server` refuses to start, reboot.
 Or try and reload the crashed NVIDIA uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.